ram0973/djblog/README.md

 ## History:
 1. First release on 30.09.2019
+2. Moved to new config on Sentry
 ## TODO (in plans, may be changed):
-- Move to new config on Sentry
 - Docker version (add ansible-docker, fabfile-docker, Makefile)
 - CI with CircleCI
 - Add db backup/restore